Generic Name: idarubicin (EYE da ROO bi sin)

 If any of this medication accidentally gets on your skin, wash it thoroughly with soap and warm water.

 Idarubicin can lower blood cells that help your body fight infections and help your blood to clot.
+This can make it easier for you to bleed from an injury or get sick from being around others who are ill.
 Your blood will need to be tested often.
 Your kidney and liver function may also need to be tested.

 What happens if I miss a dose?